-Hear more stories just lik yours at A New Dawn Podcast
+Hear more stories just like yours at A New Dawn Podcast

 I credit most of my ability to stay on the road to mental wellness with the love and support I am blessed with.

 Perhaps what’s most fascinating to me is that positive social interaction can help you live longer even if your cholesterol is high.
-In other words, what factly makes us happy is the bonds we forge; not the jobs we have and certainly not the things we own.
+In other words, what actually makes us happy is the bonds we forge, not the jobs we have and certainly not the things we own.